ignite/cli/contributing.md

   - `UPDATE:` for improving or modifying existing features.
   - `META:` for meta tasks involving multiple sub-tasks or actions.

-- **Labels for Characteristics:** Use labels to classify the nature of the issue, such as its type, component, priority, or status.
+- **Labels for Characteristics:** Use labels to classify the nature of the issue, such as its type, component, or status.
 Labels help describe the various elements of the issue or task, making it easier to manage and prioritize.

 By combining standardized prefixes with well-organized labels, we maintain clarity, avoid redundancy, and ensure that issues and PRs are properly categorized and actionable.